Hassanjavaid1/reactmovieapp/README.md

 🐞 __Found a bug or want to contribute?__

-We welcome your feedback and contributions to make iFlix even better!
+i welcome your feedback and contributions to make iFlix even better!
 Please feel free to reach out by creating an issue or a pull request on our GitHub repository.
 Together, let's make iFlix the ultimate movie-lover's companion!